Launde Abbey, Leicestershire, England

 ping panes between.
 Part-glazed doors.
 Interior: the main struts of the roof frame remain and are supported on very slender cast-iron columns.
 Brick benches and planters and stone and tile floors.
 Three niches in the main garden wall which retains its hypocaust heating tunnels at this point.

-Designation status: English Heritage Listed Building Designation Grade II Designation Reference 190575
+Designation status: The National Heritage List for England: Listed Building Designation Grade II Designation Reference 190575

 There are two remaining bothies on the outside north wall of the kitchen garden.
 They originally extended further along the wall but were demolished in the late 20th century, as there were badger setts beneath them.
 The listing of the glasshouse inside the kitchen garden states that the bothies are not of special architectural interest.